cbeust/klaxon/README.md

 ## Pretty printing

 You can convert any `JsonObject` to a valid JSON string by calling `toJsonString()` on it.
-If you want to get pretty-printed version then you can call `toJsonString(true)`
+If you want to get a pretty-printed version of that string, call `toJsonString(true)`

 ## <a name="advancedDsl">Advanced DSL</a>